jundalisay/superb/content/en/social/economics/principles/invisible-hand.md

 This perfection of the distribution of resources is thus done by employment.
 Instead of giving scraps and bits of their wealth as wages to employees, the wealthy give most of it through massive employment, naturally leading to full employment.

-However, if the wealthy give away most of their wealth to employ anyone and everyone, then the overall wealth of society will decline very fast.
+However, if the wealthy give away most of their wealth to employ anyone and everyone, then the overall wealth of society might decline very fast since not everyone works hard to match the pay.

 **To solve this, the natural rule is to employ people based on skill.**